 If you’re looking for information on a newer Nissan Versa Note, we’ve published an updated review: 2019 Nissan Versa Note Review

-The 2018 Nissan Versa Note proves you don’t have to settle for dull styling and a barren interior just because you opt for a small, affordable and economical subcompact car.
-The entry-level Versa Note’s quirky styling and versatile rear hatch give it both personality and functionality, while its interior is surprisingly roomy.
+Inside, we were amazed by the Versa Note’s cavernous back seat.
 It’s so big that four 6-footers could legitimately take a road trip in this car without compromise.
 There’s no other compact hatchback like it.
-If you’re willing to pay more, the high-end Versa Note models are packed with cool items, including the innovative Divide-N-Hide cargo bay and a Rockford Fosgate audio upgrade.
+And there’s the expressive styling, which makes the Versa Note seem like a more expensive model in line with cars such as the Scion iM or Honda Fit.
+If you’re willing to pay more, the high-end Versa Note models are packed with cool items, including the innovative Divide-N-Hide cargo bay and a touchscreen navigation system.

 What We Like